bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 Both `some_file.fif` and `some_file-1.fif` would belong to a single recording.
 In BIDS, the [`split`](../99-appendices/09-entities.md#split) entity is RECOMMENDED to deal with split files.

+Another manufacturer specific detail pertains to the KIT/Yokogawa/Ricoh sytem, which saves the MEG sensor coil positions in two separate files (`.sqd`, `,mrk`).
+For these files, the `*_markers` suffix MUST be used.
+For example: `sub-01_task-nback_markers.sqd`

 Please refer to [Appendix VI](../99-appendices/06-meg-file-formats.md) for general information on how to deal with such manufacturer specifics and to see more examples.